dotada/dotada/README.md

 - 👀 I’m interested in learning technology related stuff.
 - 🌱 I’m currently learning C#, Rust, Javascript, Python and C++
 - 💞️ I’m looking to collaborate on nothing atm.
-- 📫 You can reach me via discord DEJA_FLOPPA#9335
+- 📫 You can reach me via discord: dejafloppa

 <!---
 dotada/dotada is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.